Supporting crisis-affected communities and strengthening personal resilience

 Overview

-339 million people - one out of every 23 people - needs humanitarian assistance and protection in 2023 - OCHA
+300 million people - one out of every 27 people - needed humanitarian assistance and protection in 2024 - OCHA

 The global number of disasters is expected to continue to increase in the coming years, exacerbating the suffering for communities who are trapped in the vicious cycle of disaster-response-recovery.
 This leaves affected communities unprepared and uncapable of learning from previous emergencies, further increasing crisis damage, vulnerability, and disruption.
 To break free from this cycle, we need to address crises with a preventive, multi-faceted approach.
 By mainstreaming prevention, invisible needs, such as mental health, and resilience into our responses, we can achieve long-term impact on communities, helping them to thrive better in face of future crises.